How to Break up Concrete by Hand

 - Make short retaining walls.

-- Stack in a circle to make a fire pit.
+- Stack the pieces in a circle to make a fire pit.

-- Use as edging for a pond, to hold down the pond liner.
+- Use the pieces as edging for a pond to hold down the pond liner.

 - Use the small rubble as French drain material.

-- And, if nothing else, use it as fill material when you want to build up an area of your yard.
+- Use the concrete as fill material when you want to build up an area of your yard.